tonytins/coinmarket/README.md

 ## License

-This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.
+`coinmarket` is licensed under either of MIT or the Apache License, Version 2.0.

+See the [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) files in this repository for more information.